 In the 8th century BC, a Greek shepherd found his goats behaving strangely.
 Nearby was a chasm, with vapors coming out of the ground.
 When the shepherd got close, he inhaled the fumes and began to have strange visions of the future.
 Word got around, as you would imagine.
 Others wanted to see their own futures, so they came to inhale the mysterious vapors, too.
 Jostling for position was so fierce that some fell into the chasm and died.
 As a community safety measure, officials decided the public must be kept away and only one person would be allowed access the magic vapors.
 They chose a young woman of chastity and purity as their designated representative.
 She would sit on a tripod above the chasm and inhale the vapors.
 This would cause her to fall into a trance, muttering words incomprehensible to mere mortals.
 Priests would translate this gibberish into language the commoners could understand.

 Demand for these Oracles of Delphi was high

 In spite of the oracles always being deliberately ambiguous and open to multiple interpretations, they became infallible “truths.”
-The crowds grew so large that that officials built a sanctuary to keep the peasants even farther back.
+The crowds grew so large that that officials built fences and walls to keep the peasants back.
 Those who wanted to skip the long line were given the opportunity to pay great sums for VIP treatment.
 In time, commoners were banned altogether in favor of granting audiences only to people of wealth and influence.
 This was when Pythia gave up fortunetelling and became the exclusive spokesperson for Apollo, the god of oracles and knowledge.

 The use of intentional vagueness allows the “seer” to always be right.
 This technique has been carried on for centuries by fortune tellers and astrologers.

-Manipulators know that most people do not see these statements as generalizations.
+Manipulators know most people do not see these statements as generalizations

-Seventy years of testing and the results are remarkably consistent – more than eight of ten believe the information to be highly accurate descriptions of themselves.
+Seventy years of testing and the results are remarkably consistent – nearly nine of every ten believe the information to be highly accurate descriptions of themselves.